crewstyle/OlympusZeus/README.md

     )

 Adding an `font`
 NOTA: the Tea Theme Options package offers a large set of fonts.
-If you want them, set the `default` attribute to `true`
+If you want them, set the `default` attribute to `true`.

     array(
         'type' => 'font',